BestMordaEver/Voice-Manager/privacy.md

 Voice Manager Privacy Policy
-Last updated amd effective: November 30, 2020
+Last updated and effective: November 30, 2020

 Thanks for using our bot!
 The Voice Manager team provides utilities and services on Discord social platform, mainly by servicing and maintaining the Voice Manager bot